Common Midland & Odessa Oilfield Accidents

 Injuries Caused by Odessa & Midland Oilfield Accidents

-Oilfield injuries are often serious because of the dangerous and violent nature of the accidents that cause them.
-Often, workers who sustain these injuries sustain life-changing trauma that alters their ability to work and even perform normal, daily activities.
+Oilfield injuries are often serious because of the dangerous and violent nature of the accidents.
+Often, workers who sustain these injuries sustain life-changing trauma that alters their ability to work and even perform daily activities.

 Midland oilfield accident injuries include: